Replicable-MARL/MARLlib/docs/source/handbook/quick_start.rst

 Hyper-parameter of MARL algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After the environment is all set, you need to pay a visit to the MARL algorithms' hyper-parameter directory.
+After the environment is all set, you need to visit the MARL algorithms' hyper-parameter directory.
 Each algorithm has different hyper-parameters to finetune with.

 Most of the algorithms are sensitive to the environment settings.